ahornerr/CutScene/README.md

 curl http://127.0.0.1:8080/clip/ahorner/00:05:00/00:05:05 -O -J
 ```

+### Query parameters

+Query parameters are used to modify the resulting file (quality, size, etc)

+#### `height` (integer)
+Determines the height in pixels of the clip.
+If not specified, original quality is used.
+Width is scaled appropriately to retain original aspect ratio.

+#### `QP` (integer)
+Quantization parameter as an integer. https://slhck.info/video/2017/02/24/crf-guide.html

+Higher values = worse quality but lower file size

+A QP between 20 and 30 is typically ideal (tested with the h264_vaapi encoder, libx264 may be different)

 ## Development

 A [docker-compose.build.yaml]() file is included which will build the Docker image from source.